Be Ready For Fall: 6 Projects to Your To-Do List

 So long, sweet summer!
 With summer waning to an end and crisp, fall weather creeping in, it’s time to start preparing your home for fall.

 Here are some tasks to add to your weekend home project to-do list to make the transition from summer to fall as simple as possible.

 It’s a dirty job, but someone’s got to do it unless you want to deal with overloaded, sagging gutters until spring.
 Make the job easier on yourself by preparing for the project with the right tools.
-You’ll need a sturdy extension ladder, a garden hoe, some work gloves and an extra-long garden hose with a spray nozzle attachment.
-Start by scraping out leaves and other debris, and then spray down the area to clean away any residue.
+You’ll need a sturdy extension ladder, a garden hoe, some work gloves, and an extra-long garden hose with a spray nozzle attachment.
+Start by scraping out leaves and other debris, then spray down the area to remove any residue.
 To make this job easier, contact a professional pressure washing company.